SnowyMouse/invader/README.md

 Invader can be obtained by either downloading pre-compiled binaries or compiling from source.

 You can also download precompiled [Nightly Builds].
+These will generally be up-to-date unless commits were made very recently.

 ### Building Invader
 If you got this readme from an archive containing pre-compiled Invader